12 Yogurt-Free Products With Probiotics

 Good Culture Organic Cottage Cheese

 To be clear: Not all cottage cheeses contain probiotics.
-But Good Culture’s tubs are packed with live and active cultures, and they come in a variety of sweet and savory flavors like tomato, olive, and blueberry açaí chia.
+But Good Culture’s tubs are packed with live and active cultures, and they come in a variety of sweet flavors like blueberry açaí, strawberry chia, and pineapple.
 Though dairy products are packed with slow digesting protein and have been shown to enhance probiotic absorption, that doesn’t make this product a clear cut winner or loser.
 “Cottage cheese is generally high in sodium—and this line is no different—so people with elevated blood pressure may want to skip it.
 People who bloat easily and those with lactose intolerance should also pass on it,” advises Sarah Koszyk, MA, RDN, founder of Family.
 Food.
 Fiesta.

 The Bottom Line: This is definitely healthy enough to be an Eat This! but don’t make it your go-to source of probiotics unless the rest of your diet is relatively low in salt.
 (Salt, by the way, is lurking in some surprising places—like these restaurant desserts with more salt than a bag of pretzels!)